| The

 DIXON VAN WINKLE

 came on board to engineer the session.
-(Dixon also took a tuba solo, but due to length
+Dixon also took a tuba solo, but

-considerations it was edited out of the single release version.
-You had to
+due to length considerations it was edited out for the single release.
+(You had to

 Pete played banjo; Tony, Pete & Vinnie did the SFX, vocals and the kazoo